Cemetery Restoration

 Putting Them Back, Righting a Wrong

 The Verona Area Historical Society's "Bringing Their Stones Home Project" began in 2016 by securing the appropriate permissions necessary to work in this historic cemetery.
 We also learned non-destructive ways to re-install the old marble headstones above each grave using small ground holes filled with compacted gravel to facilitate drainage, resist winter cycle heaving, and not damage the headstones.
 Small pavers are loosely placed around each stone's base to assist with grounds maintenance.
-Some of the stones had been broken in their half century away and have been carefully repaired with an approved epoxy.
+Some of the stones had been broken in their half century away and have been carefully repaired with approved methods.

 Current Status